laravel-enso/documentation/docs/packages/helpers.md

 - `isNotEmpty`, returns true if the object has any property
 - `count`, returns the number of the object's properties

-#### Enum
+#### Enum - `LaravelEnso\Helpers\app\Classes\Enum`

-Provides enumeration like capabilities and may be used in 3 modes:
+Is an abstract class that provides enumeration like capabilities, that is meant to be extended and may then be used in 3 modes:
 a) when given a static 'data' parameter, which should be an associative array
 b) when declaring constants on the class
 c) when overriding the static `attributes()` method, which should also return an associative array